South Huron: Transportation

 The community is home to Centralia/James T. Field Memorial Aerodrome, a public airport and former British Commonwealth Air Training Plan base.
-The airport has no schedule airline service (closest is London International Airport), serving only private general aviation aircraft.
-The airfield host a company that modifies private jets.
+The airport has no scheduled flights, only private general aviation.
+(The closest airline service is London International Airport.)
+The airfield hosts a company that modifies private jets.

-Ontario Highway 4 is the main road serving South Huron, which connects with Ontario Highway 401 and Ontario Highway 402 in London, Ontario.
+Ontario Highway 4 is the main road serving South Huron; it connects with highways 401 and 402 in London, Ontario.

 Services

-Policing in South Huron served via Ontario Provincial Police Clinton Detachment.
+Policing in South Huron is from the Ontario Provincial Police's Clinton detachment.

 South Huron Fire Department is a mix of full-time and volunteers at three fire stations.

 Huron County EMS serves South Huron from their Exeter base.